Ubisoft Forward returns with another event next week

 The next Ubisoft Forward presentation is arriving next week, bringing an array of gaming news and reveals.

-Viewers can expect to watch the latest show on September 10 at 8pm BST and it can be watched from the Ubisoft Forward website.
+Viewers can expect to watch the latest show on September 10 at 8pm BST and can be viewed from the Ubisoft Forward website.

 At 7pm BST, a pre-show will also air and deliver updates on various other titles from the company, including Roller Champions, For Honor, The Division 2, and Ghost Recon: Breakpoint.